flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 - Certain exceptions will not be granted if the requested permission or the exception is only needed on a specific platform, or some narrowly scoped environment.
+- Exceptions will not be granted if the request is due to a bug in the application.
+If the issue originates from a component used by the app, it must first be investigated and appropriate issues must be filed before the request can be considered eligible for an exception.

 ### Check currently published exceptions